-- Always carry personal identification on your person not in your luggage, briefcase, etc.
+Always carry personal identification with you at all times not in your luggage, briefcase, etc.

-- Plan to arrive at the airport at least two hour before domestic flights and three hours before international flights.
-To avoid having to stand in line, ask the travel agent to include boarding passes with your ticket whenever possible.
+Plan to arrive at the airport at least two hours before domestic flights and three hours before international flights.
+To avoid standing in line, ask the travel agent to include boarding passes with your ticket whenever possible.

 Upon Arrival at your Destination